python-gitlab/python-gitlab/README.md

 The `timeout` option defines after how many seconds a request to the Gitlab server should be abandonned.

-Choosing a different server than the default one can be done at run time:
+You can choose a different server than the default one at run time:

 `````
-gitlab --gitlab=remote [command]
+gitlab --gitlab remote [command]
 `````

 gitlab always requires 2 mandatory arguments.

-The first argument is the object type on which we will act, the second one is the action:
+The first argument is the object type on which the program will act, the second one is the action:

 `````
 gitlab project list